CliveC99/p1-castlerea/README.md

     - The submit button was not sending the user to the page intended.
 The user was getting a "501 Error Code".
     - In the begining I used `method="POST"` When I switched it to `method="GET"` the issue was solved.

+  - **404 Error Page**
+    - I was having issues with my 404 page.
+    - I had saved the page as 404-error-page.html.
+This was causing issues until I renamed the page 404.html.
+    - The 404 page would not load when I would host it locally.
+    - I fixed this issue by using the preview a page feature on Gitpod.
+This allowed me to fix my css code while viewing it, otherwise I would have to "Git push" every edit.

   - **General Bugs/Issues**
      - The FavIcon was being displayed on my website when I would host it through Gitpod, but not through Github pages.
-     - The reason for this was: I was mising the "." before the "/" when I was linking the icons.
+     - The reason for this was: I was mising the "`.`" before the "`/`" when I was linking the icons.
 The FavIcons were not placed in the assests folder.
 Once I changed this, It was working.

-    - The 404 error page was not loading.
-    - This was because I had named the file "404-error-page.html".
-When I changed the name to "404.html" txhe issue was solved.

 # Added Items